 Other Eating Disorders

-Besides the common ones, there are other conditions like pica that causes people to crave non-food substances like dirt or pebbles.
+Besides the common ones, other conditions like pica cause people to crave non-food substances like dirt or pebbles.
 Some people struggle with purging disorder that leads them to use purging behaviors like vomiting and laxatives, but they don’t binge.
 Night eating syndrome causes people to overeat after awakening from sleep frequently.

 The Dangerous Connection with Addiction